 That’s the idea behind the new Square for WooCommerce plugin.
 This was the most popular requested feature by WooCommerce customers.

-Here's an overview of how the Square integration works with WooCommerce.
+Here’s an overview of how the Square integration works with WooCommerce.
+If you enjoy this tutorial, check out WooCommerce Explained, the comprehensive (and best-selling) introduction to WooCommerce.

 To get started, you’ll need a WooCommerce site, plus a Square account and one of their card readers: